SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

     ->     show(photo, caption)
     -> }

+..
+XXX Is it really helpful to show the placeholder function definitions?
+   They take up more space in the example than the actual important content.

 Because the ``listPhotos(inGallery:)`` and ``downloadPhoto(named:)`` methods
 both need to make network requests, they could take a relatively long time to complete.